Back to articles

 Unstructured interactions are critical for building strong customer relationships.
 For organizations that require personalized client attention such as real estate firms and educational institutions, and for those who need exception handling procedures, like logistics and sales, unstructured interactions are integral for service delivery.

-Some examples of unstructured interactions include messaging, spot comments, calls, and meetings, all within the context of a structured process.
+Examples of unstructured interactions are messages, comments, calls, and meetings within a structured process

 Unstructured interactions offer personalization.
 With these interactions, there's an opportunity to build rapport, establish trust, and show empathy that is crucial for high touch service providers.